The Most Valuable Bicentennial Quarters

 No Mint Mark for Philadelphia Mint, “D” for Denver Mint, and “S” for San Francisco Mint

 The value, indeed, is a variable figure that cannot stay the same year by year.
 Nevertheless, the rules of value formation do not change.
-Let us take a quick look at some of the aspects that may affect the value completely.
+Let us take a quick look at some of the aspects that may affect what makes Bicentennial quarters valuable.

 Condition (Grade): As a rule, flawless coins (those that bear no imperfections) are much more precious, and greater grades command greater prices, which is obvious for sure.
 Proof coins, which have mirror-like finish and exceptional details, are also worth more.